IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_private_certificate_configuration_template.html.markdown

 # ibm_sm_private_certificate_configuration_template

-Provides a read-only data source for PrivateCertificateConfigurationTemplate.
+Provides a read-only data source for the configuration of a private certificate template.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage